-Born in Myanmar and raised in the United States, I have been a resident of Canada since 2017.
-I am a mental health warrior, an intersectional feminist, and a Political Scientist.
-I earned an honors degree in International Relations with a minor in Mathematics from Linfield College, Oregon, and completed a semester abroad in Politics, French, and Arabic at the University of Nottingham, UK, with first-class honors standing.
-Having recently awarded an M.A. degree in Political Science from Simon Fraser University, my recent research encompasses the electoral representation of visible minorities in Canada, resettlement of newcomers to Canadian cities, and populism and nationalism in Burmese politics.
-I joined the Department of Political Studies at Queen's University as a doctoral student in September 2020.
+Born in Myanmar and raised in the United States, Bella has been a resident of Canada since 2017.
+She earned an honors degree in International Relations with a minor in Mathematics from Linfield College, Oregon, and completed a semester abroad in Politics, French, and Arabic at the University of Nottingham, UK, with first-class honors standing.
+Having been awarded an MA degree in Political Science from Simon Fraser University, her recent research encompasses the electoral representation of visible minorities in North America, resettlement of newcomers to Canadian cities, and populism and nationalism in Burmese politics.
+She joined the Department of Political Studies at Queen's University as a doctoral student in September 2020.
 Her doctoral research focuses on women’s unprecedented political participation and leadership in the anti-military movement during the ongoing military coup in Myanmar.
 She is currently a UBC Myanmar Initiative Fellow.

-Decolonizing academia and incorporating the lived experiences of indigenous and minority people into academic discourse are my ultimate goals as a researcher.
-I hold these topics very dear to my heart since I am a visible minority in Canada due to my identity as a Burmese woman, and indigenous in Myanmar, having Mon and Karen grandparents.
-My research interests include gender and ethnic representation in North America (Canada and the United States) and South and Southeast Asia, particularly Myanmar (Burma).
-I am also very passionate about gendered and racialized experiences of individuals with mental illnesses and/or disabilities in academia.
-I am a firm believer that strong mental health and wellness support needs to be continually accessible for marginalized academics.
-Outside of academia, I enjoy traveling, reading classic Burmese novels, and taking long walks in nature.
+Decolonizing academia and incorporating the lived experiences of indigenous and minority people into academic discourse are her ultimate goals as a researcher.
+She holds these topics very dear to her heart since she is a visible minority in Canada due to her identity as a Burmese woman, and indigenous in Myanmar, having Mon and Karen grandparents.
+Her research interests include gender and ethnic representation in North America (Canada and the United States) and South and Southeast Asia, particularly Myanmar (Burma).
+She is also very passionate about gendered and racialized experiences of individuals with mental illnesses and/or disabilities in academia.
+She is a firm believer that strong mental health and wellness support needs to be continually accessible for marginalized academics.
+Outside of academia, she enjoys traveling and spending time with her cat.

 Please send me an email request to obtain the latest version of my academic CV.